nikbearbrown/Computational-Skepticism-for-AI/chapters/07-fairness-metrics-choosing-a-definition-and-defending-it.md

 A clean statement of what fairness metrics cannot do, before moving on.

+Group fairness metrics tell you whether aggregate error or outcome rates differ across demographics.
+They cannot tell you whether two similar individuals are treated consistently — individual fairness requires a similarity metric $d$ that group metrics do not use.
+Individual fairness tells you whether similar individuals are treated similarly, but requires a $d$ that encodes values about comparability.
+Causal fairness tells you whether the sensitive attribute causes the prediction through specific paths, but requires a structural causal model that the data alone cannot provide.

-Fairness metrics tell you whether the model's outputs differ across groups in specified ways.
-They do not tell you whether the prediction task is itself fair to formulate — a model that perfectly predicts re-arrest is doing well on a metric of re-arrest, but re-arrest is not the construct society cares about, and the gap between re-arrest and "future criminal behavior" is upstream of any metric we can compute.
-They do not tell you whether the deployment will produce a fair outcome — the metric is on the prediction; the outcome depends on the decision process the prediction feeds into.
-And they do not tell you whether the affected populations consider the model's behavior fair — the metrics formalize specific senses of fair, and people may have other senses (procedural fairness, fairness of opportunity, fairness as participation in the design) that the metrics do not capture.
+And none of these metrics can tell you whether the prediction task is itself fair to formulate — a model that perfectly predicts re-arrest is doing well on re-arrest metrics, but re-arrest is not the construct society cares about, and the gap between re-arrest and "future criminal behavior" is upstream of any metric we can compute.
+They do not tell you whether affected populations consider the model's behavior fair — the metrics formalize specific senses of fair, and people may have other senses (procedural fairness, fairness of opportunity, fairness as participation in the design) that the metrics do not capture.

 These are limits on what fairness metrics can do, not failures of the metrics.
 The supervisory work continues past the metric, into the construct, the deployment, and the participation.
 We will revisit the construct gap in Chapter 14.